haileytapia/portfolio/CircularSankeyChartDomo.md

 {:  .about }
 > Charts in Domo, an ABI platform, are visual representations of data that help users understand and analyze information more easily.

-You can use the circular Sankey chart to visualize recursive data, or data that returns to the same point from which it started.
+You can use the circular Sankey chart, a type of Sankey chart, to visualize data that returns to the same point from which it started.

 This article describes how to: